matrix-org/matrix-spec-proposals/proposals/1929-admin-contact.md

         {
             "matrix_id": "@admin:domain.tld",
             "email_address": "admin@domain.tld",
-            "role": "admin" // If omitted, the default will be "admin" },
+            "role": "org.matrix.admin"
+        },
         {
             "email_address": "security@domain.tld",
-            "role": "security"
+            "role": "org.matrix.security"
         }
     ],
     "support_page": "https://domain.tld/support.html"
 }
 ```

+The `contacts` array is optional, but recommended.

 The `matrix_id` and `email_address` do NOT need to have the same domain as the homeserver.
 It is expected that
 an admin will have a "backup" contact address if the server is down, like an email or alternative mxid on a different homeserver.